 And finally, we have a clean list with no duplicates:

-If you are a fan of Google's UNIQUE function, you will love ULIST and the power it brings to your spreadsheet.
+If you are a fan of Google's UNIQUE function, then you will love the power ULIST brings to your spreadsheet.

 HOW TO HIGHLIGHT DUPLICATES IN GOOGLE SHEETS

 Highlighting duplicates is one of the best ways to get an overview of the state of your data.
 Unfortunately, most of the data we work with contains partial matches, punctuation marks or are that variables which throw off traditional methods you might know of or use.
-However, with Flookup, you have the power to handle text differently.
+However, with Flookup, you have the power to handle strings with such variations.

 We can see, in the illustration above, that the column showing cities (column B) has potential duplicates.
 In order to highlight duplicate rows in the entire data set based on this column, we start by selecting our range of interest and then heading to Add-ons > Highlight duplicates > By percentage as shown below:

 In the next window we make necessary adjustments, specifically the column we want to analyse for duplicates and the minimum level of percentage similarity that we desire.
 This window also displays the number of columns you have selected to help guide you with adjusting the "Column index":